 DTS data subscription uses the DTS SDK to subscribe and consume change data.
-Before using the SDK for consumption, you need to create a subscription instance and subscribe it to an RDS instance on the DTS Console.
+Before using the SDK for consumption, you must create a subscription instance and subscribe it to an RDS instance in the DTS console.

 When the subscription instance is ready, use the SDK for real-time subscription of change data in the subscription instance.
 Note the following: